-In collaboration with local organizations and volunteers, HLRN has helped provide ration/cooked food in over 40 locations across Delhi, benefitting more than 33,000 people since the beginning of the lockdown on 25 March 2020.
-In partnership with the Information and Resource Centre for Deprived Urban Communities, we are also assisting homeless people and communities living in remote resettlement sites in Chennai with ration/food and other essential items.
+In collaboration with local organizations, HLRN has helped provide ration/cooked food to over 100,000 people since the beginning of the national lockdown on 25 March 2020.
+Since May 2020, we have been running a community kitchen to provide tea and free cooked meals to homeless persons in Mori Gate, Delhi.
+In partnership with the Information and Resource Centre for Deprived Urban Communities, we are also assisting homeless people and communities living in remote resettlement sites in Chennai and Madurai with ration/food and other essential items.

 In all our work and interventions, HLRN is advocating for a strong human rights approach to all COVID-19 related response and recovery measures.

 UN Secretary General's Report: COVID-19 and Human Rights